MovingBlocks/Logistics/jenkins/README.md

 Note that as the cluster auto-scales to fit more builders a few may fail with a timeout message to Kubernetes.
 This is likely because a new node didn't come up in time to allow that particular builder to be fully born.
 Don't worry - more should follow.

 If you see a *bunch* of failed builders the cluster may have maxed out.
 Either just wait for the available build capacity to grind down the queue or consider whether the cluster needs a higher auto-scaling limit

+**NOTE:** There may be quirks about generating _views_ using Job DSL.
+The Terasology `moduleViews.groovy` script for instance seems to get seen and run by the associated DSL job, but no views show up.
+Making a manual job to run just that Job DSL copy pasted in seems to make the views show up fine.

 ## Agents